adjust/android_sdk/doc/english/web_views.md

 Adjust.trackEvent(adjustEvent);
 ```

-When you set a currency token, adjust will automatically convert the incoming revenues into a reporting revenue of your
+When you set a currency token, Adjust will automatically convert the incoming revenues into a reporting revenue of your
 choice.
 Read more about [currency conversion here.][currency-conversion]

 You can read more about revenue and event tracking in the [event tracking guide][event-tracking-guide].